 - Sautee the vegetables, stirring them from time to time, until tender (8-10 minutes).

 Carrot has always been a “one-size-fits-all” type of vegetable.
 You can eat it raw, boiled, roasted, fried, in the form of a juice or fresh, as a component of sweet and salty dishes.
-It is full of vital nutrients, including a significant amount of vitamin A and such antioxidants as alpha- and beta-carotene.
-Carrot can aid in a lot of health problems and deserves all the fame and praise that it receives.
+It is full of vital nutrients, including a significant amount of vitamin A. Carrot can aid in a lot of health problems and deserves all the fame and praise that it receives.
 But, are carrots keto?
 Although they are somewhat higher in carbs than other vegetables, if consumed in moderate amounts, they are allowed on the keto diet.
 However, be aware that this diet, under certain conditions may negatively influence you.
 Before starting to follow any nutritional plan, please consult with a specialist.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.